ibnlanre/portal/README.md

 > **Tip:** Rather than using `useEffect` to sync the store state to an external service, consider using `$act` for more efficient updates.
 This allows you to subscribe to changes in the store and react accordingly, while also providing a way to unsubscribe when no longer needed.

-### Context-based stores: `createContextScope`
+### Context-based stores: `createContextStore`

-The `createContextScope` function enables efficient global store management through React Context.
+The `createContextStore` function enables efficient global store management through React Context.
 It provides a powerful pattern for creating provider-based stores that can be initialized with external data and shared across component trees.

 **Key Features:**